FoundryLogger/ModuloLog/README.md

 # ModuloLog
-Record changes to characters on FoundryVTT by players.
+Record changes to characters player sheet on FoundryVTT by players.
 This module requires a separate Express server to function.

 **Installation and Activation**
 After installing the module within Foundry VTT, activate it like you would with any other module.
 No specific configurations or customizations are required within Foundry.